-Never did they plunge into it, yet continually closer they became.
-Impossibly close.
+Never did they plunge into it, yet continually nearer they became.
+Impossibly near.
 A foot, then an inch, then a hundredth of an inch away.
 And the waves towered above them, growing larger and larger.
 Or were Ballos and Allurian growing smaller?

-And as the waves appeared larger, they also became slower, until they halted entirely and appeared less like mounds of water and more like crystalline towers.
+And as the waves appeared larger, they also became slower, until they finally halted entirely and appeared less like mounds of water and more like crystalline towers.
 And up and down their forms they glinted the reflections of the sun everywhere, like so many haphazardly placed windows.

 Ballos breathed out in awe and took in their surroundings.
 A golden haze filled the tunnel of light, and all about it was scattered with innumerable bright points of every hue.

 Ballos squinted his eyes and pushed his focus deeper down the stream of light, and as he did so he could see the reflections of its entire history.
 A rock it had deflected off of before it had fallen into the sea, a tree before that, a cloud as it entered into the atmosphere, another world, and every inch of space in between, all the way back to its inception at the sun.
 He saw it all as clearly as if he were there now.
-He turned about and looking the other way he could see the beam extending forever forward, an unceasing journey laid out yet to come.
-It would plunge into the water next, bend and move deeper, start to fray out and lose luster, covering an even wider area, then…
+He turned around and looking the other way he could see the beam extending forever forward, an unceasing journey laid out yet to come.
+It would plunge into the water next, bend and move deeper, start to fray out and lose luster, covering an even wider area, and then…

 “Ballos, where are you?”

 He heard Allurian’s voice as if from afar.
-How strange, they had just been beside each other hadn’t they?
+How strange.
+They had just been beside each other hadn’t they?